optisizer/CleaningDataAssignment/CodeBook.md

   * Derived from the features.txt file
   * Applied to the combinedset and collectedaverages data frames
   * The actual data have previously been derived from the X_train.txt and X_test.txt files
-  * Reading the list below, the original names to the left, the new names to the right
+  * Reading the list below, the original names to the left, the new names to the right, separated by ==
   * Because of their length, the new names are based on the CamelCasing principle for readability.
 This is not in line with the course recommendations.
   * From top to bottom, the new names are applied left to right in the data frames, immediately following the